 Normally what happens when a Planetary Defence Force goes up against anybody.
 Think the Imperial Guard, except they lack the one thing that make the Guard a force to be reckoned with: sheer quantity.
 Happens depressingly often with the Imperial Guard as well, especially in stories where the protagonists areSpace Marines.
 When Tyranids appear in fluff, they're usually the ones delivering the curb-stomp.

 In the 30K version of the game, the Space Wolves Primarch Leman Russ is an absolute close combat monster who'll quickly kill anything that gets within arm's reach of him.
 Even Horus can't hold out for long against him.
+The Space Wolves themselves were known during the Great Crusade as "The Rout" because they were the ones the Emperor sent when he really wanted an enemy crushed.
+Exhibit A: The Interex.

 If a Chaos warband ever manages to summon a Bloodthirster then usually the remainder of the conflict will be decided in their favour very quickly.